skarlekar/rambolite/README.md

     scripts/20_setup_rbac.sh

 ## Setup a Kube API Load Balancer
-To achieve high availability for the Kubernetes API server
+To achieve high availability for the Kubernetes API server we have setup two controller nodes running API Server services in each one of them.
+To perform load balancing between them